avanhatt/asplos24-ae-crocus/README.md

 > [!WARNING]
 > This section can only be exactly reproduced on a machine with ARM `aarch64` (e.g., an M1 or M2 Mac).
 We provide pre-saved rule traces if you do not have access to such a machine.

-First checkout the specific branch that tracks these rule statistics and navigate to the root of the directory:
+First, checkout the specific branch that tracks these rule statistics and navigate to the root of the directory:

 ```bash
 git checkout rule-stats